Last Updated on January 13, 2022 by Grow with Bovees

-The Touch Me Not (scientific name: Mimosa pudica) aka Sensitive plant, Action plant, Prayer plant, Shame plant or Humble plant, is a fascinating plant.
+Welcome to our Touch Me Not plant care guide, (scientific name: Mimosa pudica) aka Sensitive plant, Action plant, Prayer plant, Shame plant or Humble plant, is a fascinating plant.

 This is mainly due to the feature whereby if you touch it, its leaves fold up immediately.